xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![Add machine]({{site.baseurl}}/assets/img/Azure_Arc/add_machine_01.png)

-To integrate a new internal server (a joined domain server) into Azure Arc, we will utilize GPO.
+To integrate new internal servers (joined domain servers) into Azure Arc, we will utilize GPO method.
 Before we can onboard new machines using this method, it is crucial to have the installer, _AzureConnectedMachineAgent.msi_, stored in a shared location that can be accessed by the target machines.
 This information is detailed in point 2, which specifies the requirement for a remote share to host the Windows Installer package.
 It is important to ensure that the Domain Controllers, Computers, and Admins all have change permissions for the network share.
 Once everything is properly set up, we can proceed to download the package and save it to the remote share.
-By utilizing this method, the onboarding process will automatically begin once the new GPO is applied.
+By using this system, the onboarding process will automatically begin once the new GPO is applied.

 ![Add machine]({{site.baseurl}}/assets/img/Azure_Arc/add_machine_02.png)